a-guard/.github/profile/README.md

 - 🛡️ **Top-tier Security:** Implementing the best security practices to protect our nodes.
 - 🌐 **Community Commitment:** Actively engaging with and supporting the Solana community.
 - 📈 **Transparent Operations:** Open and honest about our processes and performance.

+We believe in transparency and reliability, and we are committed to providing the best service possible to our delegators.
+By choosing **Absolute Guard**, you are supporting a validator that is dedicated to the health and growth of the Solana network.

 ---